samcarter/ltx-talk/README.md

 ## Description

-The `xbeamer` class is focused on producing (on-screen) presentations, along with support material such as handouts and speaker notes.
+The `ltx-talk` class is focused on producing (on-screen) presentations, along with support material such as handouts and speaker notes.
 Content is created in a `frame` environment, each of which can be divided up into a number of slides (actual output pages).
 A simple 'overlay' notation is used to specify which